European-Unified-ID/EUID-docs/README.md

 ### Guiding Principles

-- **First-party relationships:** EUID enables advertisers to easily activate their first-party data on publisher websites across the open internet.
+- **First-party relationships**: EUID enables advertisers to easily activate their first-party data on publisher websites across the open internet.

-- **Non-proprietary (universal) standard:** EUID is accessible to all [participants](#participants) in the advertising ecosystem who abide by the code of conduct.
+- **Non-proprietary (universal) standard**: EUID is accessible to all [participants](#participants) in the advertising ecosystem who abide by the code of conduct.

-- **Open source:** EUID code is transparent thanks to an open-source framework.
+- **Open source**: EUID code is transparent thanks to an open-source framework.

-- **Interoperable:** EUID allows other identity solutions (commercial and proprietary) to integrate and provide EUIDs with their offerings.
+- **Interoperable**: The framework allows other identity solutions (commercial and proprietary) to integrate and provide EUIDs with their offerings.

-- **Secure and encrypted data:** EUID leverages multiple layers of security to protect personal and other user data.
+- **Secure and encrypted data**: EUID leverages multiple layers of security to protect personal and other user data.

-- **Consumer control:** Consumers can opt out of EUID at any time through the [Transparency and Control Portal](https://transparentadvertising.eu).
+- **Consumer control**: Consumers can opt out of EUID at any time through the [Transparency and Control Portal](https://transparentadvertising.eu).

 ### Technical Design Principles

-- **Distributed integration:** Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate EUIDs.
+- **Distributed integration**: Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate EUIDs.

-- **Decentralized storage:** To block malicious actors, the framework provides no centralized storage of personal data mappings.
+- **Decentralized storage**: To block malicious actors, the framework provides no centralized storage of personal data mappings.

-- **Lean infrastructure:** Infrastructure is light and inexpensive to operate.
+- **Lean infrastructure**: Infrastructure is light and inexpensive to operate.

-- **Self-reliant:** No reliance on external services for real-time processing of real-time bidding (RTB) data.
+- **Self-reliant**: No reliance on external services for real-time processing of real-time bidding (RTB) data.

 ## EUID Infrastructure